Our Community Partners Rule!

 No one should face cancer alone.
 These simple words sum up Gilda’s Club Twin Cities’ philosophy.
 They provide the emotional and social support that is proven to improve overall health outcomes.
 Their clubhouse is a healing environment where individuals learn from one another while receiving guidance from licensed mental health professionals.

-Gilda's is beautiful place filled with beautiful and kind people.
-Calm, serene, welcoming.
-Plus, the noogie nights for the kiddos is always a great experience for them!
+Gilda's is a beautiful place filled with beautiful and kind people.
+Calm, serene, and welcoming.
+Plus, the noogie nights for the kiddos are always a great experience for them!"

 Why The Negative Space is so important